-Pin Symbol Function 1 V {IN} Supply voltage to IC, usually direct from the battery.
-2 ENABLE CMOS compatible logical input. $V{\mbox{OUT}}$ is disabled when \mbox{ENABLE} is LOW and WDI is beyond its preset limits.
-3 RESET CMOS compatible output lead.
-RESET goes low whenever V{OUT} drops below 4.5% of it's typical value for more than 2.0 μ s or WDI signal falls outside it's window limits.
+Pin Symbol Function 1 V{IN} Supply voltage to IC, usually direct from the battery.
+2 ENABLE CMOS compatible logical input.
+V {OUT} is disabled when ENABLE is LOW and WDI is invalid.
+3 RESET CMOS compatible output lead. $\overline{\text{RESET}}$ goes low whenever V {OUT} drops 4.5% below its typical value for more than 2.0 μs or WDI signal falls below the watchdog threshold frequency.
 4 GND Ground Connection.
 5 Delay Timing capacitor for Watchdog and RESET functions.
 6 WDI CMOS compatible input lead.
 The Watchdog function monitors the falling edge of the incoming digital pulse train.
 The signal is usually generated by the system microprocessor.
 7 V {OUT} Regulated output voltage, 5.0 V (typ).